With 30 seconds before his team’s hopes evaporated, TyTy Washington provided just one more spark of optimism.

 An excellent ball handler, Washington should at least find a place as a play-creating point guard in the NBA.
 He should have little issue carving out a role among professionals.

-BetMGM is your ticket for NBA Draft betting.
+BetMGM is your ticket for updated NBA odds throughout the season.

-Take your draft experience to the next level by wagering on this year’s draft.
-Instead of just watching the draft, you can bet on draft odds, including odds for the No. 1 overall pick before Adam Silver makes the announcement.
+Take your basketball entertainment to the next level by wagering on hundreds of games each year.
+Instead of just watching games, you can bet on various odds, including spreads, moneylines, player props, and more.

-Visit the sportsbook today to see updated draft betting opportunities and more basketball odds!
+Visit the sportsbook today to see updated betting opportunities and more basketball odds!